-Spousal refusal is a legally valid Medicaid planning option in just three states: New York, Florida and Connecticut.
+Spousal refusal is a legally valid Medicaid planning option in just two states: New York and Florida.
 By way of background, certain income and assets are exempt from Medicaid if there is a spouse.
-Generally, the spouse at home, known as the “community spouse” may keep about $3,000 per month of the couple’s combined income and about $100,000 of the assets or “resources”.
+Generally, the spouse at home, known as the “community spouse” may keep about $3,000 per month of the couple's combined income and about $100,000 of the assets or “resources”.
 Not included in those figures are any other exempt assets, such as a home and one automobile.
 The spouse who is being cared for in a facility is known as the “institutionalized spouse”.

 Many a spouse has advised us that they simply cannot afford to live on the allowances that Medicaid provides.
 This is where spousal refusal comes in.
 We start by shifting excess assets into the name of the community spouse.
 He or she then signs a document which the elder law attorney prepares and files with the Department of Social Services (DSS) indicating that they refuse to contribute their income and assets to the care of the ill spouse since they need those income and assets for their own care and well-being.
 Note that you may not refuse your spouse's own income over the $3,000 per month exemption as it is not coming to you.